 High-Acuity CIS Battle Ground: Best-of-Breed vs. EHR

-Cranfield, UK, 15th June 2023 – Signify Research estimated the global market for acute EHR software to be worth $16bn in 2022 and is projected to grow at a CAGR of 5% through to 2027.
+Cranfield, UK, 14th February 2023 – Signify Research estimated the global market for acute EHR software to be worth $16bn in 2022 and is projected to grow at a CAGR of 5% through to 2027.
 However, many geographies have begun to saturate, with high penetration and increasingly dwindling ‘greenfield’ opportunities for vendors.
-Nowhere is this more apparent than in the US.
-With limited opportunity for expansion here, EHR vendors are focusing on their international presence, increasing their efforts to improve data integration across EHRs, and diversifying into clinical software provision.
+Nowhere is more apparent than the US.
+With limited opportunity for expansion in the US, EHR vendors are focusing on their international presence, increasing their efforts to improve data integration across EHRs, and diversifying into clinical software provision.
 These often come in the form of ancillary ‘add-on’ modules.

-In the case of High-Acuity Clinical Information Systems (CIS), international demand from acute care providers to support departments by improving workflow and providing clinical documentation continues to grow.
+In the case of high-acuity clinical information systems, Signify Research valued the global market at USD $1.8bn in 2022.
+International demand from acute care providers to support departments by improving workflow and providing clinical documentation is growing.
 The transition to include clinical modules within an EHR is subsequently increasing.